suyashskumar/violence-detection/README.md

 # Video Violence Classification README

 This project is a Python-based video violence detection tool that classifies uploaded videos as either violent or non-violent by analyzing extracted video frames.
-It uses HOG (Histogram of Oriented Gradients) feature extraction and a Random Forest classifier for frame classification.
+It uses HOG (Histogram of Oriented Gradients) feature extraction and a Support Vector Machine (SVM) classifier for frame classification.

 ## Prerequisites